 One of the best things about Batman Returns is that it’s not really about Batman at all — he’s just a prop for Michelle Pfeiffer’s Catwoman, the character who experiences the true arc of the film.
 But Pfeiffer almost never got to play the role; her rivals for the part included Demi Moore, Annette Bening, Nicole Kidman and even Cher.
 Susan Sarandon had a shot at it as well, until she decided to do Lorenzo’s Oil (a movie that, coincidentally, Pfeiffer had left).

 Sean Young also wanted the part and went so far as to show up at the production offices in a Catwoman costume that she’d made herself.
-It didn’t go over well.
+That didn’t go over well.

 The Catwoman costume was so iconic that some cities had to assign cops to guard the bus stops where the movie poster hung, because they were so prone to being stolen.
-In all, there were sixty costumes made for Pfeiffer — each costing a thousand dollars — and they were so tight she became light-headed during filming.
+In all, there were 60 costumes made for Pfeiffer — each costing $1,000 — and they were so tight she often became light-headed during filming.

 Keaton, as Batman, experienced some pain as well.
 His costume weighed 55 pounds and was difficult to move in.
-But the costumers did make one concession to ease his burden: He asked for, and received, a zipper in the pants.
+But the costumers did make one concession to ease his burden: he asked for, and received, a zipper in those Bat-pants.

 Director Tim Burton leaned heavily on animal alter-egos to characterize the film’s main figures.
-There were CGI bats for Bruce Wayne, furry felines for Selina Kyle and an army of penguins for Oswald Cobblepot.
+There were CGI bats for Bruce Wayne, furry felines for Selina Kyle and an army of penguins for Oswald Cobblepot (Danny Devito’s Penguin).

 Obtaining the penguins presented a challenge.
 They had to be flown over from England in a refrigerated plane, and were presented with daily fish deliveries during filming.
-The set was kept at just above freezing temperatures, and the birds seemed contented enough.
-Most mated and produced eggs afterwards, and one was found sleeping with one of the mechanical penguins.
+The set was kept at just above freezing temperatures, and the birds seemed content enough.
+Most mated and produced eggs afterwards, though one was found sleeping with one of the mechanical penguins.